near/near-contract-helper/README.md

 * `TWILIO_FROM_PHONE` – phone number from which to send SMS with security code (international format, starting with `+`)
 * `TWILIO_ACCOUNT_SID` – account SID from Twilio (used to send security code)
 * `TWILIO_AUTH_TOKEN` – auth token from Twilio (used to send security code)

-The port that the service is listening on is 3000.

 ## Local Development